aplteam/Tatin/docs/SyntaxReference.md

 #### Deprecated packages

-In case the last published version of a package carries a flag `deprecated` in its config file and that is a 1, such a package and all its predecessors with the same major version numer _are not listed_.
+In case the last published version of a package carries a flag `deprecated` in its config file and that is a 1, such a package and all its predecessors with the same major version number _are not listed_.

 To list just deprecated packages use `ListDepreciated`.